MicrosoftDocs/power-automate-docs/articles/flic-button-flows.md

      ![save your flow](./media/flic-button-flows/save.png)

 If you've followed along, pressing the Flic once triggers the flow.
-The flow then records the click type and the current time in the Google Sheet, and then sends an email to you.
+The flow then records the click type and the current time in the sheet, and then sends an email to you.

 1. Press your Flic once.